 Real Estate Guide

-AML Compliance for Real Estate Agents: What You Need Before July 2026
+AML Compliance for Real Estate Agents: Your Obligations Now Apply

 Real estate is a high-risk sector for money laundering globally.
 From 1 July 2026, Australian real estate agents must comply with AUSTRAC AML/CTF regulations.